 Homesteading Theory Versus Homesteading Practice

-Funny thing was, the more I actually used the right kind of technology in the right way, the better my homesteading life succeeded and the happier I was.
+Funny thing was, the more I actually used the right kind of modern technology in the right way, the better my homesteading life succeeded and the happier I was.
 I struggled with this internal contradiction for years, grudgingly adding technology to my homesteading life and feeling guilty about it while also marveling at how much it helped me.
 I’m not talking about new or fancy technology, either.
-Many of my things are old, well-used, well-loved friends, such as my 60 year old tractor.
+Many of my things are old, well-used, well-loved friends, such as my old tractor made back in 1953.
 That’s it here.

-Want to learn more about how all this played out for my wife, Mary and I, beginning back in 1985.
-Click here to read chapter 1 of the Bailey Line Road Chronicles, the story of the fun, challenges, happiness and disappointment of our time here on Manitoulin Island, Canada.
+Want to learn more about how all this played out for my wife, Mary and I, beginning back in 1985?
+Click here to read chapter 1 of the Bailey Line Road Chronicles, the story of the fun, challenges, happiness, disappointment and deep satisfaction of our time here on Manitoulin Island, Canada as modern homesteaders.